Workshops on Best Practices in Microscopy, Quantitation, and AI

 • Remain productive in the lab while participating in the workshop

-• 3-day intensive instruction on widefield and confocal microscopes and stereology systems
+• Intensive instruction on widefield and confocal microscopes and stereology systems in addition to the didactic instruction

 • Use of high-end workstations for image analysis